jpschnel/maze-vision/README.md

 **Creating Templates**

-Open the file with gimp.
+Open the file with GIMP.

 Use the rectangle tool (the box in the toolbar) and drag over the entirety of the robot(including any wires)